Lanxess Arena

+History

 On June 2, 2008, it was announced that Kölnarena would be renamed Lanxess Arena, for a period of ten years.
 The sponsor, Lanxess AG, is a specialty chemicals group based in the Lanxess Tower in Deutz, Cologne.
+This naming-rights deal was extended in 2017 until December 31, 2023.
+Then in October 2023, it was announced that the cooperation between the arena and Lanxess had been extended for another 5 years until 2028.

+Events

+The arena is primarily used by Kölner Haie (ice hockey), VfL Gummersbach (handball), Köln RheinStars (basketball), and as a concert venue.
+In the world of Counter-Strike eSports, the venue is known as "The Cathedral", having played host to the annual Intel Extreme Masters Cologne event since 2015, including two Major Championships, with a third planned.

 Concerts

 Lanxess Arena has been one of the top entertainment venues in Cologne since its opening.
 Many international artists have performed at the venue, spanning a wide range of music genres.
 Artists that have performed their concerts at the venue are listed in the table below.